jsdir/deployer/README.md

 ### Kubernetes manifest

-This manifests injects information about the deployment into the container's environment through templates.
+This manifest injects information about the deployment into the container's environment through templates.
 This is done using [deployer-kubernetes](https://github.com/jsdir/deployer-kubernetes).

 ```bash
 cat <<EOF > /tmp/deployer-demo/manifest.json